HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 After query for UTXOs then we add them to the inputs array at the defined position.

-If any change is required and `autochange` is `true` or missing we add them to the outputs.
+If any change is required and `autoChange` is `true` or missing we add them to the outputs.

 #### Sample